 Choose which issue is most important and go from there.
-It’s why my BPD Relationship Blueprint product has 18 sections of knowledge so that you can take what you need and apply it to your unique situation.
+It’s why my Better BPD Relationships course has 18 sections of written and audio training so you can take what you need and apply it to your unique situation.

 Read these articles to further your education:

-- Respect Helps BPD Relationships – by focusing on your own levels of self-respect, you’ll not only feel better about yourself, but your boyfriend will appreciate you and work harder to improve himself and the relationship.
+- BPD Relationships Need Respect – by focusing on your own levels of self-respect, you’ll not only feel better about yourself, but your boyfriend will appreciate you and work harder to improve himself and the relationship.

-- Controlling Your Emotions – you must make sure you have great control over your emotions.
+- How To Control Your Emotions – you must make sure you have great control over your emotions.
 If you continue to react to all the irrational behavior thrown your way, you’re only going to further damage the relationship.

 1. Insecurity and Self-Esteem Issues